 FAQ About Twice Baked Potatoes

 Twice baked potatoes are great for freezing!
-After you stuff the potato “boats” with the delicious potatoey, creamy mixture, wrap each boat tightly in foil.
+After you stuff the potato “boats” with the delicious potatoey, creamy mixture, wrap each boat tightly in aluminum foil.
 Place the wrapped potatoes in resealable freezer bags and place them in the freezer for up to three months.

 When you’re ready to eat them, let them thaw completely (preferably in the fridge overnight) and bake at 350 degrees for 20-25 minutes (or until heated through) and add toppings as desired!
 So easy peasy!